mrdbourke/tensorflow-deep-learning/README.md

 * Upload solutions for exercises (probably livestream the creation of these after course launch)

 ## Log
+* 21 Apr 2021 - recorded 14 videos for 09! biggggg day of recording! getting closer to finishing 09
 * 20 Apr 2021 - recorded 10 videos for 09
 * 19 Apr 2021 - recorded 9 videos for 09
 * 16 Apr 2021 - slides done for 09, ready to start recording!